-Applicants under the Justice Assistance Grant Program who should use this section to indicate the number of individuals who will participate in the program.
+Applicants under the Juvenile Justice Grant Program should use this section to indicate the number of individuals who will participate in the program.
 "Successfully completing" means meeting all requirements and graduating with the accompanying dropping of charges, etc. Most applicants will enter their program length in days.